 Sendle leverages partner courier companies’ spare capacity for orders

 ParcelPoint uses over 1500 outlets including newstands, pharmacies and convenience stores to provide pick up locations

 WizMe offers a national flat rate of $10.69 plus a small cost for a box

 7 How to start doing business in Australia

 Because Australia isn’t a massive market, many companies start in Australia and expand or use Australia as a point in their global strategy.

-When weighing up your move into the Australian market, think about the pros and cons of incorporating a company and the type of German company structure that might suit you.
+When weighing up your move into the Australian market, think about the pros and cons of incorporating a company and the type of company structure that might suit you.
 Once you’re set on a business vehicle, apply for an ABN (Australian Business Number), TFN (Tax File Number), GST (goods and services tax) and PAYG (pay as you go tax—if you have employees).

 You’ll also need to determine whether your product will need an import declaration, and trademark registration if you decide to set up your own Australian domain.
-Finally, find a fulfilment center and carriers that provide coverage in Australia in the regions that you’re targeting.
+Finally, find a fulfilment centre and carriers that provide coverage in Australia in the regions that you’re targeting.